Feng Shui

 Twenty four Mountain Directions (二十四山 èr shí sì shān)

-Feng shui places great importance on compass direction, and to achieve greater accuracy 24 rather than 4 compass points are used.
-There are eight main divisions (bagua) with each trigram divided into three mountain zones.
-They are the 12 earthly branches; 8 of the 10 heavenly stems and 4 of the 8 trigrams (representing their positions on the taiji figure).
-The twenty four directions form the most important ring of symbols on a 罗盘 luó pǎn (or lopan) compass which divides the circle into equal 15° segments.
+Feng shui places great importance on compass directions, and to achieve greater accuracy 24 rather than 4 compass points are used.
+There are eight main divisions (bagua) associated with each trigram and these are further divided into three mountain zones.
+The mountain directions are made up of the 12 earthly branches; 8 of the 10 heavenly stems and 4 of the 8 trigrams (representing their positions on the taiji figure).
+The twenty four directions form the most important ring of symbols on a 罗盘 Luó pǎn (or Lopan) Feng Shui compass which divides the circle into equal 15° segments.

 Character | Type | Yin or yang | Direction |